reshamas/reshamas.github.io/_posts/2018-04-07-how-i-unknowingly-contributed-to-open-source.md

 - augmenting your portfolio by including your OS contributions
 - networking opportunities

-There is more information available in this dossier, [Getting Started with Open Source](https://github.com/numfocus/getting-started-with-open-source) which is an outcome of the DiSC Unconference.
+There is more information available in this dossier, [Getting Started with Open Source](https://github.com/numfocus/getting-started-with-open-source) which is an outcome of the DISC Unconference.

 ## Take 2 :clapper: